Hawks Logo AMA Logo

 Our Website is primarily designed with manually written HTML5 and CSS3 that follow W3C standards.

-Javascript is used to create dynamic web pages, but a number of users do not like Javascript because it has been used on some webpages in user unfriendly ways so they do not allow Javascript on their devices.
+Javascript is used to create dynamic web pages, but a number of users do not like Javascript because it has been used on some webpages in user unfriendly ways and so they do not allow Javascript on their devices.
 I have avoided Javascript in our website except for a couple trials for animating slide shows, but since these applications do not seem to be a good fit for our website design, I will be avoiding Javascript for the most part.
 Since all major current browsers work well with HTML5 and CSS3, it's no longer necessary to test pages for browser compatibility.

 Anyone can view HTML and CSS or other technologies used on a web page with F12 Tools (open with F12 function key).
 Our website is much easier to design and check due to using a text editor instead of an IDE (Integrated Design Environment) that creates computer generated code.